-Due to their greater potential to occur in the immediate vicinity of the works, it is considered that storm petrel and puffin have the most potential to be subjected to potential disturbance/displacement impacts as a result of human presence and fugitive noise associated with construction activity.
-However, given that storm petrels and puffins successfully breed within very close proximity to considerable volumes of people throughout each breeding season e.g. within cavities in the steps, monastery walls, burrows adjacent to areas regularly used by people etc, it is considered likely that storm petrels and puffins are habituated to some degree of activity.
-Given the location and timing of the works, it is likely that adult and/or young storm petrels and puffins will occur within the immediate vicinity of the works.
-It is noted however that the works will not require the use of heavy machinery and excavations of the roadway will be undertaken by hand.
-In relation to storm petrel, it is noted that works will take place during daylight hours and so will not coincide with adult storm petrels returning to nesting sites during the hours of darkness.
+Due to their greater potential to occur in the immediate vicinity of the works, it is considered that storm petrel have the most potential to be subjected to potential disturbance/displacement impacts as a result of human presence and fugitive noise associated with construction activity.
+However, given that storm petrel successfully breed within very close proximity to considerable volumes of people throughout each breeding season e.g. within cavities in the steps, monastery walls, burrows adjacent to areas regularly used by people etc, it is considered likely that storm petrel are habituated to some degree of activity.

+In relation to storm petrel, it is noted that works will take place during daylight hours and so will not coincide with adult storm petrel returning to nesting sites during the hours of darkness.

 There will be increased human activity, albeit a maximum of 6 workers, in the work areas for the duration of the works.
 Bearing in mind that on any given day during the summer months the maximum number of daily visitors permitted on the island are present throughout much of the site over a relatively short period, it is expected that breeding seabirds on Skellig Michael can be expected to be habituated to a moderate degree of human activity.
-In relation to the humanresources required to carry out the works, this aspect of the proposal does not comprise any great increase in human activity over and above that which exists at background level on the island over each summer season.
+In relation to the human resources required to carry out the works, this aspect of the proposal does not comprise any great increase in human activity over and above that which exists at background level on the island over each summer season.

-The proposed works will be restricted to one specific locations along the Lighthouse Road and to within the footprint of the roadway.
-Excessive fugitive noise emissions are not envisaged from the works and thus significant disturbance or displacement of any SCIs is not expected from construction activity.
+Excessive fugitive noise emissions are not envisaged from the works and thus significant disturbance, or displacement of any SCIs is not expected from construction activity.
 However, in order to minimise potential disturbance or displacement impacts to SCIs, namely storm petrel, puffin, fulmar, Manx shearwater and kittiwake, on a precautionary basis, general protective mitigation measures are included in Section 7 in relation to construction activity.